Starr Manning: Musical element

 In 2007, the series produced "Prom Night: The Musical", a number of musical episodes focusing on the Llanview high school prom.
 Cole and Starr are the center of attention as it features songs performed by Alderson, Buddy and several other cast members.
 The episodes began airing on June 15 and concluded on June 20, 2007.
 The cast members also appeared ABC's The View for a performance of the song, "We Belong" written by Pat Benatar.
 In 2008, after forgetting Starr's 16th birthday, her family throws her a surprise birthday bash featuring R&B superstar, Mary J. Blige.
 In 2010, the series produced a sequel to the original musical, named "Starr X'd Lovers" to coincide with May Sweeps.
 Within the series, the title is actually a musical written by Starr's best friend, Langston (Brittany Underwood), based on Cole and Starr's love story.
 According to head-writer Ron Carlivati, the night is very significant for Starr as it is her senior prom.
 Though the original musical focused mainly on Starr and Cole, the 2010 revival featured more characters allowing Alderson to share her performance of Benatar's "We Belong" with co-stars, Underwood, Kelley Missal (Danielle Manning) and Meghann Fahy (Hannah O'Connor).
 Alderson performed on eight of the nine songs featured in the episodes.
 Some critics accused the series of trying to "rip off" the very successful Disney franchise, High School Musical and the Fox musical series, Glee.
 Alderson defended One Life stating that the show had always had a rich musical history, and that what set them apart from the things they were being compared to was the unique characters and storylines.

 In summer, 2011, One Life to Live returned to musical themes for the character of Starr by having her develop a friendship with college DJ Baz Moreau (Barret Helms).
 The two began writing and recording music together, much to the dismay of her then-boyfriend, James (Nic Robuck).
 The relationship is complicated even further when Baz suddenly kisses Starr and she rejects him.
 When Baz wants to sign a record contract with former adult film producer turned music mogul, Rick Powers (Austin Peck); Starr is hesitant due to his part in blackmailing James's ex-girlfriend, Deanna Forbes (Nafessa Williams) into doing a porn scene with her sister Danielle's boyfriend, Nate Salinger (Lenny Platt).
 Alderson as Starr later shot a music video for the song featuring James.
-Rick, fearing Starr's original video was not racy enough capitalizes on Starr's recent arrest for helping Todd (Howarth) escape jail, and convinces her to record the song "Jail Bait" and another video featuring Nate fueling rumors that they are sleeping together.
+Rick, fearing Starr's original video was not racy enough capitalizes on Starr's recent arrest for helping Todd (Howarth) escape jail, and convinces her to record the song "Jail Bait" and another video featuring Nate fueling rumors that they are having sex.